WOA-Project/DuoWOA/src/routes/docs/installwindows/installwindowsmanually-surfaceduo1/+page.md

 - You will have two partitions loaded, one is the ESP partition, and the other is the Win partition.
 Take note of the letters you've used.

 <InfoBar title="Warnings" severity="caution" closable="false">
 <li>From now on we will assume X: is the Win partition and that Y: is the ESP partition for all the commands.
 You very very likely used other letters, or have to use other letters.
 Replace them correctly with what you previously picked or you will lose data on your PC.</li>
 </InfoBar>

-- Now open the file explorer, find the just-mounted Windows drive.
-BE CAREFUL!
-If you choose the wrong device, you WILL LOSE IMPORTANT DATA ON YOUR PC!
-Check that the letter is the same one you've assigned before.
-In our case, it's X:\.
-- Once you have made sure you have found the right partition, right click on it and select "Format".
-- Make sure the selected file system is NTFS, that "Quick Format" is checked, and leave the rest as it is, and press "Start".

-Now the Windows Partition on your Surface Duo should be empty.
-Let's go ahead and reinstall everything.

-# Installing Windows

 - We will need our install.wim file now.
 If you haven't it already, you can [use this guide](https://woa-project.github.io/DuoWOA/docs/installwindows/ISO/GetWindows).
 When you are ready, run these commands: